 If you’ve got a blog, write about your experiences with the project that you’re using.
 Tell about a problem you faced utilizing the software and what you did to solve it.
 You’ll be helping in two ways, both by helping keep the project on the minds of others around you and by creating a record for anyone else who has your problem in the future and searches the web for the answer.

 Open source software (OSS) is distributed under a licensing agreement which allows computer code to be shared, viewed and modified by other users and organizations.

-Or in slightly more user-friendly language, open source software is available for the general public to use and modify from its original design free of charge.
+Alternatively, in slightly more user-friendly language, open source software is available for the general public to use and modify from its original design free of charge.
 What it means is that a piece of software can evolve and be iterated upon by other developers anywhere in the world.
-Ideally, this means that the software is improved over time, but it can often take plenty of interesting twists and turns with all of that evolution and can change form and shape entirely.
+Ideally, this says that the software is improved over time, but it can often take plenty of exciting twists and turns with all of that evolution and can change form and shape entirely.
 1

 Diagnose a bug